badrap/docs.badrap.io/docs/apps/azure.md

 4. List your management group details:
    ```
-   az account management-group show
+   az account management-group list
    ```
    Make a note of the management group ID you want to use for access.

 5. Use the `az ad sp` command to create an application as a service principal with Reader role privileges.
-Substitute `{managementGroup_id}` in the example below with the **id** value you noted down previously.
+Substitute `{managementGroup_id}` in the example below with the management group ID you noted down previously.
 Note that the `--name` parameter is optional and you can define any name you want for the service principal.
    ```
    az ad sp create-for-rbac --role "Reader" --scopes /providers/Microsoft.Management/managementGroups/{managementGroup_id} --name http://BadrapAzureApp
    ```